 Revealed at Baselworld 2015, the Alpina Alpiner 4 Manufacture Flyback Chronograph (ref.
 AL-760SB5AQ6) is not just another handsome wristwatch from just another second-tier brand.
 Besides featuring a distinct and interesting exterior, it is also one of the few relatively affordable chronographs that are powered by an in-house caliber.
 Developed by the brand's parent company Frederique Constant, it sports an unusual design feature: instead of the tried and true cam-and-lever or a more precise column-wheel, its chronograph module has a star-shaped gear that makes it easier to produce on an industrial scale without sacrificing much in the precision department.

 For Ladies / Swiss

-With its new Alpina Alpiner self-winding chronograph watch, the Swiss-based brand finally offers an interesting timekeeper for the kind of customers that are tired of numerous recreations and reissues and just want a watch that would look cool in a room filled with 85-inch 4K TV sets, smart coffeemakers, and modern furniture made of shiny steel and expensive leather.
-Although in its finish I see numerous references to products made by other watchmakers (like, for example, this 2010 Chronoswiss Pacific Collection), I must admit that all in all the device looks very refined and well-balanced.
-It is clearly one of their collections that Alpina will never be ashamed with.
+With its 2014 self-winding Alpina Alpiner chronograph, the Swiss-based brand finally offers an interesting timekeeper.
+Interesting for the kind of customers that are tired of numerous recreations and reissues and just want a watch that would look cool in a room filled with 85-inch 4K TV sets, smart coffeemakers, and modern furniture made of shiny steel and expensive leather.
+Although in its finish I see numerous references to products made by other watchmakers (like, for example, this 2010 Chronoswiss Pacific Collection), I must admit that all in all the device looks refined and well-balanced.
+It is one of their collections that Alpina will never be ashamed with.

 About two years ago, the Swiss watchmaker has introduced its vintage-styled Startimer Classic three-hander (Ref.
 AL-525SCR4S6).
 With its sleek, easy to read dial, the timekeeper looked great and probably generated good sales because for this year the company re-introduced the watch as an Alpina Startimer Pilot Sunray (Ref.
 AL-525GB4S6) model.